noice-com/developer-assignment/README.md

 - Use React
 - Utilize React hooks to manage logic
 - [TypeScript](https://www.typescriptlang.org/) is preferred
-- Styling via [Styled Components](https://styled-components.com/) is preferred.
+- Styling via [Styled Components](https://styled-components.com/) is preferred
 - Easy to run using [yarn](https://yarnpkg.com/)
 - Feel free to use a boilerplate app generation tool like [Create React App](https://github.com/facebook/create-react-app) to get started
 - If you use any additional libraries, please explain why
-- Does not need to be production-ready, but please follow standard quality practices.
+- Doesn't need to be production-ready, but please follow standard quality practices
 - If you feel inspired check out the [Fullstack](#Fullstack) assigment but not a requirement ;)

 ### Fullstack